HackSouth/hacksouth.github.io/_posts/2020-12-10 Is that you Hack South? Is this me?.md

 ###### Uncle Cyril and the lockdown

 With a small group of us we started monitoring COVID19 and cases in South Africa.
 Back when each case was recorded with detail.
 Back in the days were a daily increase of 5 people was big.
 Soon numbers started creeping up and more people took notice.
 Then we heard that the President would make a big announcement on the evening of 23 March 2020.
 We set up a channel called [Pandemic Chat](https://discord.com/channels/687602309395382282/687620236824150134) to relay information and stats both locally and internationally.
 On the eve of 23 March 2020, the President announced a full and total lockdown of the country.
 All ports of entry, movement and business would shut on 27 March 2020.
 Fear spread around the country and people started stocking up on supplies to weather the storm.
 Smokes and booze would even be banned.
-We as team quickly realized that people, some of which were friends and family would be stuck in our homes for a undetermined amount of time and that would affect peoples mental health.
-We then realized that Hack South could be more than a place to just hangout.
+We as team quickly realised that people, some of which were friends and family would be stuck in our homes for a undetermined amount of time and that would affect peoples mental health.
+We then realised that Hack South could be more than a place to just hangout.

 With the lockdown coming and varying levels of uncertainty we soute purpose.
 We started seeing constant fake news and media being shared and posted on Facebook, LinkedIn, Whatsapp and alike.
 We decided to be a voice of reason and create a channel dedicated to researching and either validating or debunking this information.
 The [Media Verification](https://discord.com/channels/687602309395382282/691737511722090539) channel was established and all sorts of trash was posted.
 Whether it be troops and supplies massing in Cape Town, a million graves being dug in Johannesburg or some crazy Voicenotes, we dumped them and debunked them.
 I feel this was our first innitiative for good.